 Inside: Taking care of yourself when you’re a brand new mom is HARD.
-That’s why we’ve compiled this list of self-care quotes for new moms to remind you to let go of what doesn’t matter to make room for what does.
+That’s why we’ve compiled this list of self-care quotes for new moms who are EXHAUSTED – to remind you to let go of what doesn’t matter to make room for what does.

 New moms are the ones who need self-care the most, but often struggle the most to actually practice it.